Drive sales on autopilot with ecommerce-focused featuresSee Features

 However, we’re past the point of shipping for Christmas–so she’s likely not shopping online for last-minute gifts.
 But chances are, she’s probably got a New Years’ party to go to, and you still have time to get a swanky dress out to her.

-See Brie needs a nice new party dress- and thanks to the products she consults and her purchase history with you, you know she likes to keep it classy.
-Showing more formal party dresses to her is going to be much more relevant.
+See, Brie needs a nice new party dress–and thanks to the products she searches for and her purchase history with you, you know she likes to keep it classy.
+Showing more formal party dresses to her will be much more relevant.

-After all- she just spent all that money on Christmas gifts- she should treat herself!
-That discount will give her even more incentive to do so.
+After all, she just spent all that money on Christmas gifts.
+She should treat herself!
+A discount will give her even more incentive to do so.

 Obviously, you wouldn’t target this campaign towards the younger female customers.
 This might be too sophisticated, and they have less disposable income.
 So using your persona created for your younger segments, you would create content specifically for them.

 It goes without saying that this idea of creating content specifically for each segment also translates well to your PPC and social media campaigns.

-A great email marketing tool will do so much more than just email.
-Email is powerful on it’s own, but if you’re looking to use the best targeted email marketing, it’s important to go with a sophisticated email service provider that offers smart segmentation.
+Email is powerful on its own, but if you’re looking to create the best targeted email marketing campaigns, go with a platform that offers smart segmentation.

 You ideally want a targeted email marketing service that:

 - Offers precise segmentation of your contacts based on

 - Profile data